WELCOME TO ENDEAVOUR COURSES

 Did you realise we have five art groups in this region?

 You can learn about Art History at Cronulla if you want to learn about different aspects of art, its history and individual artists.
 Discovering Art at Gymea makes frequent excursions to interesting galleries if you are interested in seeing the work of others.

-You can create your own art at Cronulla, Gymea and Oatley if you wish to explore your inner da Vinci or Picasso.
+You can create your own art at Sutherland, Gymea and Oatley if you wish to explore your inner da Vinci or Picasso.

 Dip your toe in – or your paintbrush!

 We have a number of music appreciation courses at Cronulla and Yowie Bay: Waterbrook Lifestyle Resort, such as Explorations in Music, Music for Pleasure and Music to Warm your Heart.
 If you prefer to sing, we have Music for Fun at Cronulla.

 Gems of the Silver Screen for Second Semester, 2017